 - You are more anxious about ovarian cancer than breast cancer.
 There are no good screening tools for ovarian cancer yet, as there are for breast cancer.
 It is very difficult to detect ovarian cancer early, which lessens the likelihood of starting treatment while the cancer is still at an early stage.
 Ovarian cancer is likely a greater concern for you if: (1) it runs in your family and/or (2) you have the BRCA1 mutation, which plays a more important role in ovarian cancer risk than BRCA2.

 - You do not want to take hormonal therapy to reduce your risk of getting breast cancer, or of developing breast cancer again if you have already been diagnosed.
-To reduce breast cancer risk, some undiagnosed women take hormonal therapy medicines that block estrogen's effects or lower the amount of estrogen in the body, such as tamoxifen, Evista (chemical name: raloxifene), or Aromasin (chemical name: exemestane).
+To reduce breast cancer risk, some undiagnosed women take hormonal therapy medicines that block estrogen's effects or lower the amount of estrogen in the body, such as tamoxifen, Evista (chemical name: raloxifene), Aromasin (chemical name: exemestane), or Arimidex (chemical name: anastrozole).
 To reduce the risk of the cancer coming back, women who have been diagnosed may take one of those three medicines or another type of hormonal therapy.
 Some research shows that some of these medicines offer more benefits to women with the BRCA2 mutation who are more likely to develop estrogen-receptor-positive breast cancer.
 Talk to your doctor and a genetic counselor about which mutation you have.
 If you have a high likelihood of developing estrogen-receptor-positive breast cancer but you don’t want to take hormonal therapy, prophylactic ovary removal could be an option.

 You have had breast cancer and do not want to take medications that temporarily suppress estrogen production by the ovaries.
 Medications such as Zoladex (chemical name: goserelin) and Lupron (chemical name: leuprolide), which are given by injection, can temporarily shut down the ovaries’ production of estrogen.
 In effect, this “starves” any remaining breast cancer cells of the estrogen they need to grow.
 If you are premenopausal and have had an estrogen-receptor-positive breast cancer, your doctor may recommend these medications to lower the risk of recurrence.
 These medications put you into menopause while you are taking them.
 You and your doctor will work together to determine how long you should take them.